Kyler Murray: The NFL's next breakout quarterback

 While there were some statistics in which he held his own, there were a few very bad ones.
 Murray was sacked 48 times, tied for most in the league with Russell Wilson and Matt Ryan.

 His 6.6 average yards per attempt number was down in 24th.
 While other QBs were airing the ball down the field, Murray was more conservative in his approach.

 Similarly, his touchdown percentage (3.7) was down in 27th.
 With the number of passes he threw, you would expect more to find the end zone.

 So why the positivity for 2020?
 There are a few factors.

-Just as important, in fact, is that Murray is going to his second year in Kingsbury’s system.
+Just as important, in fact, is that Murray is now into his second year in Kingsbury’s system.
 Murray (and Kingsbury) have learned it for a season, seen how it operates, and had the chance to improve it.
-The QB will know the playbook inside out.
+The QB already appears much more comfortable with the playbook.

-Former Cardinals quarterback and Hall of Famer Kurt Warner - who led Arizona to their last Super Bowl appearance in 2009 - was also encouraged by Murray’s first year.
+Former Cardinals quarterback and Hall of Famer Kurt Warner - who led Arizona to their last Super Bowl appearance in 2009 - was also encouraged by what he saw in Murray’s first year.

 Warner: Guys like Murray bring a whole different dimension